 The IRS can attach a levy to a taxpayer’s bank accounts, or it can garnish wages to recover the amount owed.
 It can also seize personal property, vehicles, real estate, or Social Security benefits.

-If you have tax-related questions in California, the Enterprise Consultants Group’s tax advisors are available to assist you.
+If you have tax-related questions, the Enterprise Consultants Group’s tax advisors are available to assist you.
 Please contact us online or at (800) 575-9284 today to discuss your case.